fkohlgrueber/rust-clippy/rfcs/0001-syntax-tree-patterns.md

 #### Problems

-Extending Rust syntax (which is quite complex by itself) with additional syntax needed for specifying patterns (alternations, sequences, repetisions, named submatches, ...) might become difficult to read and really hard to parse properly.
+Extending Rust syntax (which is quite complex by itself) with additional syntax needed for specifying patterns (alternations, sequences, repetitions, named submatches, ...) might become difficult to read and really hard to parse properly.

 For example, a pattern that matches a binary operation that has `0` on both sides might look like this: